 Iberia does post its charts, and there are several of them.
 Iberia has a chart for flights operated by Iberia and then there is a chart for each of its partners, including British Airways.
 You’ll notice that the chart for flights operated by British Airways is the same as the pricing British Airways uses.

-I’ll also include Iberia’s chart for American Airlines, but remember, each partner has its own.
-Flights operated by other partners, such as Cathay Pacific, seem similar to the pricing for flights operated by American Airlines.
+I’ll also include Iberia’s chart for American Airlines, but each partner has its own.
+It does appear that other partner charts are the same as AA.

-If you are using Iberia Avios to book an Iberia flight:
+If you are redeeming Iberia Avios to book an Iberia flight:

-If you are using Iberia Avios to book British Airways flights, this table applies:
+If you are redeeming Iberia Avios to book British Airways flights, this table applies:

-If you are using Iberia Avios to book America Airlines flights, this table applies:
+If you are redeeming Iberia Avios to book American Airlines flights, this table applies:

-When using Avios to book an Iberia or British Airways flight, peak and off-peak dates are determined by the operating airline
+When redeeming Avios to book an Iberia or British Airways flight, peak and off-peak dates are determined by the operating airline

 Off-peak dates for Iberia: